E-commerce is a global phenomenon, growing at a healthy rate in almost every country. These are the 10 countries seeing the most e-commerce success.

 - New trends in e-commerce, including the use of technology like the internet of things, will help the industry grow.

 The e-commerce industry is continuously growing worldwide.
 With each passing day, new e-commerce markets are emerging and established markets are reaching new milestones.
 Here we have taken a look at the world's biggest e-commerce markets (in terms of sales) by country and the state of the ongoing e-commerce trends there.
+If you're considering entering one of the markets below, it's advised that you review the local laws for doing business in that area, and if you're looking to expand your own operation, review this list of the best tools to grow an ecommerce business.

 Today, China is the world's biggest e-commerce market, led by e-commerce subsidiaries of the Alibaba group, namely Taobao, Alibaba.com, Tmall and others.
 With an annual growth rate of 35%, China is also one of the fastest-growing e-commerce markets.